Help for Illinois Families: Relief for Households Across the State

 LIHEAP helps eligible households with low income pay for home energy services.
 This includes assistance with heating, gas, propane and electricity.
 More information on services available in your region can be found by visiting your Local Administering Agency (referred to as a local agency) page.

-Deadline: Last day to apply online with the pre-application is April 16.
-After that date you can apply through your local administering agency through May 31 2021.
+Deadline: Last day to apply online with the Request for Services form is April 15.
+After that date you can still apply through your local administering agency through May 31 2022.

 CSBG offers Illinoisans an opportunity to receive support for an array of essential services including rent assistance, food, temporary shelter, medicine and more.
 Check your local Community Action Agency (referred to as a local agency) page for a list of available services near you.